 Tectum – The Perfect Zero-Knowledge Blockchain for Building Generative AI Tools

-Tectum is the fastest layer-1 blockchain with a speed of 3.5 million transactions per second.
-Furthermore, our decentralized network combines the proof of utility consensus with zero-knowledge proof to ensure Fort Knox-level security.
-But, why is this article repeating these details?
+Tectum is the fastest layer-1 blockchain, with a speed of 3.5 million transactions per second.
+Furthermore, our decentralized network combines the proof-of-utility consensus with zero-knowledge proofs to ensure Fort Knox-level security.
+But why is this article repeating these details?

 Furthermore, Tectum can process 3.5 million transactions per second.
-In this regard, ChatGPT will not compromise due to “system overload”.
-Not to brag, but it is practically impossible, right now, to overload a network capable of processing 3,5 million transactions per second.
-This means that the AI tool built on it will give prompt responses at all times, regardless of the number of users making requests at once.
+In this regard, ChatGPT would not be compromised due to “system overload.”
+Not to brag, but it is practically impossible right now to overload a network capable of processing 3.5 million transactions per second.
+This means that the AI tool built on it will give prompt responses at all times, regardless of the number of users making requests.

-Looking at the feature of Tectum, it becomes clearer that this zero-knowledge proofs blockchain network is the best platform for building Generative AI tools
+Considering the features of Tectum, it becomes clear that this zero-knowledge-proof blockchain network is the best platform for building Generative AI tools.